<?xml version="1.0" encoding="UTF-8"?>

 <dc:creator>amrcg</dc:creator>

-<guid isPermaLink="false">903@http://gracyk.com/forum/</guid>
+<guid isPermaLink="false">903@https://gracyk.com/forum/</guid>

 <description>&#60;p&#62;Dear all,&#60;/p&#62;